 Yes, Men Also Suffer from Varicose Veins.
 It’s true.
 Varicose veins are not just something that happens to pregnant women.
 Men can also have vein problems and we can treat them.
 We’ve previously reviewed one prevailing myth regarding varicose veins: that they are a problem that only affects women and not men.
 That’s a definitively false belief and one that leads to chronic problems for men who ignore symptoms and do not take proper measures to protect their health.
 These problems are avoidable.

-Statistics in brief for men and their chances of suffering from varicose veins:
+Statistics for men and their chances of suffering from varicose veins:

 • The general split between men and women is relatively minor: about 55% of cases are in women and 45% of cases involve men.